brunoluiz/brunoluiz.github.io/content/blog/2022/jan/gif-sane-playback-control-ffmpegwasm/index.md

 _Fun fact: the demo above is in WebP, so GIF wouldn't be able to convert 🤷_

 After a couple of weeks of hacking things, I managed to put together [GIFSane][9].
 It allows users to either convert and replace the image component or download the converted result straight (QuickTime can't open it though).
+For now, I can't publish in Chrome Web Store (more details on sections ahead), but you can still load it manually (instructions on the repository).

 It is not as fast as a "bare-metal" FFmpeg (no hardware acceleration) but is way more convenient.
 Besides, it was a great opportunity to learn more about WebAssembly.